 We got more and more people asking us to write for chatbots.
 I did a lot of research of my own and started studying people who have been doing that in the past, and over time built my own best practices in conversation design, specifically for Facebook Messenger.
 Currently, I do SMS conversation design.

 • WHAT’S THE PROJECT YOU’RE MOST PROUD OF?

-Mav is a product company now, so we have our automated two-way texting that is central to all the experiences that we do, and that is something that I would say is the combination of like all of the best things that I’ve ever done.
-So the best conversation, the smartest conversation, the best error messages, the best natural language understanding, and so it’s just really like all of the combination of everything that I want to be, just like that perfect way.
+Mav is a product company now, so our automated two-way texting is central to all the experiences that we do.
+And I’d say that it’s the combination of all of the best things that I’ve ever done.
+So the best conversation, the smartest conversation, the best error messages, the best natural language understanding.
+And so it’s just really like all of the combination of everything that I want to be, just like that perfect way.

 • WHAT’S THE ONE THING EVERY GOOD CHATBOT/VOICE ASSISTANT MUST HAVE?

 I will definitely say value.
 There has to be a purpose of why you are designing the chatbot.
-There has to be that sort of end, concrete goal that you’re able to communicate to the audience, but then also so the company that you’re creating the bot for understands why they have it.
-It’s similar to like social media in the early days – people wanted to just have accounts, make an account on every platform, but you need to understand – Why are you doing that?
+There has to be that sort of end, concrete goal that you’re able to communicate to the audience.
+But then also, the company that you’re creating the bot for needs to understand why they have it.
+It’s similar to like social media in the early days.
+People wanted to just have accounts on every platform, but you need to understand – Why are you doing that?
 What are you bringing to the user?
 And then how can you really design an experience centered around that, then accomplishing whatever goal you set out.

 - CoCo & Co Content reCommendations

-- How to build a bot using the four-turn template?
+- Want to know how to build a bot using the four-turn template?